matthijsz/weightedcorr/README.md

 | 10000  | 350 ms ± 4.56 ms  | **343 ms** ± 5.41 ms | 746 ms ± 5.29 ms | **350 ms** ± 7.42 ms |
 | 100000  | 3.48 s ± 11.9 ms  | **3.48 s** ± 6.44 ms | 7.44 s ± 20.1 ms | **3.52 s** ± 9.27 ms |

+## Installation

+You can install weightedcorr by running `pip install git+https://github.com/matthijsz/weightedcorr.git` in the terminal, or you can copy the code to your own project.

 ## Usage

 This class can be used in a few different ways depending on your needs.
 The data should be passed to the initialization of the class.
 Then calling the class will produce the result with desired method (pearson is the default).
 Note that the method should be passed to the call, not the initialization.
 The examples below will result in pearson, pearson, and spearman correlations.